Kentucky Premises Liability Lawyer

 Premises liability accidents can take several different forms, but they all have one thing in common: the property owner is typically to blame for the injuries that victims sustain.
 Some of the most common types of Kentucky accidents that are considered premises liability cases include:

 - Swimming pool accidents

 - Injuries on escalators and elevators

 - Illness or injury caused by toxic chemicals

-Your premises liability lawyer at Wilt & Thompson, PLLC, will need to examine the details of your case to determine whether the property owner in your case was negligent in their care and maintenance of the property on which you were injured.
+Your premises liability lawyer at Wilt & Asscoiates, PLLC, will need to examine the details of your case to determine whether the property owner in your case was negligent in their care and maintenance of the property on which you were injured.
 If they were, they can be compelled to compensate you for your losses.

 Exceptions to Property Owner Culpability

-There are a couple of different instances in which property owners could avoid being found liable for the injuries of someone on their property.
+There are a couple of different instances in which property owners could avoid being found liable for the injuries or death of someone on their property.
 The first is if the injury victim was trespassing or committing a crime at the time of the incident.
 Property owners cannot be held accountable for injuries to those who should not have been on their property in the first place (in most cases).